My First 60 Minutes With A Server

 $ sudo apt install unattended-upgrades -y

-For more options, have a look at the configuration file:
+For more options, take a look at the configuration file:

 $ sudo vi /etc/apt/apt.conf.d/50unattended-upgrades